submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 `<service-name>-<service-namespace>-<cluster-id>`

-Run `kubectl get serviceimports --all-namespaces |grep <your-service-name>` on the broker cluster to check if a resource was created for your service.
+Run `kubectl get serviceimports --all-namespaces |grep <your-service-name>` on the Broker cluster to check if a resource was created for your service.
 If not, then check the Lighthouse Agent logs on the cluster where service was created and look for any error or warning messages indicating a failure to create the ServiceImport resource for your service.
 The most common error is `Forbidden` if the RBAC wasn't configured correctly.
 Depending on the deployment method used, 'subctl' or 'helm', it should've been done for you.
 Create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.

-If the ServiceImport resource was created correctly on the broker cluster, the next step is to check if it exists on the cluster where you're trying to access the service.
+If the ServiceImport resource was created correctly on the Broker cluster, the next step is to check if it exists on the cluster where you're trying to access the service.
 Follow the same steps as earlier to get the list of the ServiceImport resources and check if the
 ServiceImport for your service exists.
 If not, check the logs of the Lighthouse Agent on the cluster where you are trying to access the service.
 As described earlier, it will most commonly be an issue with RBAC otherwise create an